Liesl Herbst

-Liesl Herbst (8 November 1903 – 25 February 1990) was an Austrian tennis player.
+Liesl Herbst (8 November 1903 – 25 February 1990) was an Austrian tennis player of Jewish descent.

 Biography

 Liesl Herbst (née Westreich) was born on 8 November 1903 in the town of Jägerndorf (now called Krnov) in Silesia where her family owned the Gessler distillery.
 She lived in Villa Westreich with her parents and two older sisters.
 Her father Leo Westreich ran the company together with his brother-in-law Siegfried Gessler.

 During World War II, her mother and one sister were killed at Theresienstadt/Terezín concentration camp.
 Her other sister, Gertruda Löwenbein, was murdered in the mass shooting as a result of the Slovak National Uprising at Banská Bystrica, Slovakia in 1944, along with her husband Rudolph and 16-year-old daughter Anna.
 Liesl married David Herbst in 1926.
 He was President of the sporting club Hakoah Vienna from 1928 to 1938.

 Career

 Herbst became tennis champion of Austria in 1930 and the main part of her career spanned the years between 1929 and 1937, when she participated in more than 70 tournaments in Austria, Yugoslavia, Italy, Czechoslovakia, Poland, Hungary, France, Switzerland, Germany, Greece, and Egypt.
 She also represented Austria in many international tennis matches.
 She won at least 15 singles tournaments during her career.

 Between 1930 and 1936, when she took prominent places in the national rankings, the Austrian Lawn Tennis Association didn't send any female representatives to Wimbledon or to the French Championships.
 Although she did not compete in any Grand Slam tournaments at the time she lived in Austria, she played matches against several Grand Slam champions and international stars: Helen Jacobs of U.S., Simone Mathieu of France, and Hilde Krahwinkel Sperling of Germany and Denmark.
 She won singles matches against former, current and future champions of Austria, Czechoslovakia, Germany, Yugoslavia, Poland, Hungary, and Italy.
 In the mixed doubles (when they were popular in the 1930s) she partnered almost every Austrian Davis Cup player of that era.

 She did not participate in any tournaments in 1938, because after the Anschluss, she and her 12-year-old daughter Dorrit Herbst (later to become a tennis player too) escaped from Austria to live in England where they were joined on 29 March 1939 by her husband David (Dezsö) Herbst.
 David Herbst had been President of the famous sports club, Hakoah Vienna 1928-1938.
 She returned to competitive tennis in England in 1939, although there were no tournaments in the country until 1946 due to World War II.

 She played at Wimbledon twice, representing Czechoslovakia in the singles in 1939.
 In order to qualify for Wimbledon 1939, she beat three other woman tennis players.
 One of them was Susan Billington, grandmother of Tim Henman.
 As well as playing singles she also partnered her daughter Dorrit in the 1946 Wimbledon doubles tournament.
 Dorrit competed in the Ladies Singles at Wimbledon in 1946, 1947 and 1948.